Ready to Learn More?

 You may complete the Legal Studies/Paralegal program by taking online and online live classes.
 Evening classes typically run from 5:30 to 8:20 pm.
 Saturday and summer classes are also offered.

-Legal Studies/Paralegal classes may be offered at these Madison College campuses:
+Legal Studies/Paralegal classes may be offered at the Madison College Truax campus.

 Earning your Legal Studies/Paralegal associate degree at Madison Area Technical College prepares you for valuable work as a:

 - Compliance Officer